 For blades up to 12” (30 cm long).

-The improved Anago Analyzer – Knife edition with built in reporting and 20% faster testing time.
-The new Analyzer offers operational efficiencies whist still providing the industry standard Anago Score that global Anago users know and trust.
+The improved Anago Analyzer a230 – Knife edition with built-in reporting and 20% faster testing time.
+The new Analyzer offers operational efficiencies whilst still providing the industry-standard Anago Score that global Anago users know and trust.
 The engineering and design improvements have resulted in a better user experience whilst improving productivity and yield in the protein world.